 Everyone knows The Great Wave off Kanagawa, the print created by the Japanese ukiyo-e artist Katsushika Hokusai.
-But not everyone knows that The Great Wave comes from a series of forty six prints, depicting the views of Mount Fuji from different locations and in various seasons and weather conditions.
-Actually, at the beginning Hokusai created only 36 prints but the series became so popular that he added another ten.
-Today we want to show you 6 most interesting (in our opinion of course) prints from the Views of Mount Fuji.
+But not everyone knows that The Great Wave comes from a series of 46 prints, depicting the views of Mount Fuji from different locations in various seasons and weather conditions.
+Actually, in the beginning, Hokusai created only 36 prints but the series became so popular that he added another 10.
+Today we want to show you six of the most interesting (in our opinion of course) prints from the series Views of Mount Fuji.

-In the early nineteenth century, the pigment known as Berlin or Prussian blue (bero) became more widely available and affordable – thanks to it the famous Great Wave has such vibrant colors.
+In the early 19th century, the pigment known as Berlin or Prussian blue (bero) became more widely available and affordable – it’s thanks to this that the famous print The Great Wave off Kanagawa has such vibrant colors.
 Here Hokusai proved he was a virtuoso of composition.
-Not only do the surging breakers seem to swamp the boaters, but -to the Japanese eye, accustomed to reading from right to left – the great claw of a wave appears almost to tumble into the viewer’s face.
+Not only do the surging breakers seem to swamp the boaters, but to the Japanese eye, accustomed to reading from right to left, the great claw of a wave appears almost to tumble into the viewer’s face.

-BTW, Hokusai created the series when he was over 70 years old.
+By the way: Hokusai created this series when he was over 70 years old!

-At the same time that Thirty-six Views of Mount Fuji was released, many people worshipped Mt.
-Fuji, and the formation of Fujiko (devotional Fuji confraternities) became popular in the eight hundred-and-eight districts in Edo.
-In A Group of Mountaineers, the people climbing and praying to Mt.
-Fuji are depicted.
+At the time that Thirty-six Views of Mount Fuji was released, many people worshipped Mount Fuji, and the formation of Fujiko (devotional Fuji confraternities) became popular in the 808 districts in Edo.
+In Groups of Mountain Climbers, the people climbing and praying to Mount Fuji are depicted.

 Hokusai’s high artistic quality made a great impact on European Impressionist painters.
-Many artists collected his woodcuts: Degas, Gauguin, Klimt, Franz Marc, August Macke, Manet, and van Gogh included.
-Also in the music field, Debussy, a French composer, drew inspiration from The Great Wave of Kanagawa, and the first edition of La Mer (published in 1905) had on its cover a picture of a wave.
+Many artists collected his woodcuts: Edgar Degas, Paul Gauguin, Gustav Klimt, Franz Marc, August Macke, Édouard Manet, and Vincent van Gogh included.
+Also, in the field of music, Claude Debussy, a French composer, drew inspiration from The Great Wave off Kanagawa, and the first edition of La Mer (published in 1905) had a picture of a wave on its cover.

 Hodogaya was the fourth post-station on the Tokaido Highway.
-The wanderer on the far right wears clothes of a monk (‘komuso’) and his face is tilted upwards.
-The other travellers and the horse seem to be fatigued, the palanquin bearers are resting to wipe a brow and re-tie a sandal.
+The wanderer on the far right wears the clothes of a monk (komuso) and his face is tilted upwards.
+The other travelers and the horse seem to be fatigued; the palanquin bearers are resting to wipe a brow and re-tie a sandal.
 The only person admiring the view of Fuji is the man leading the horse, pointing his herding stick towards the mountain.

-This view of Mount Fuji is made across Sagami Bay, between the trunks of cherry trees that dotted the hills at Goten-yama above Shinagawa, the first post-station on the Tokaido Highway leading south out of Edo.
-Here samurai and ordinary townspeople alike, picnic together under the cherry trees and take rest at temporary tea-stalls.
+This view of Mount Fuji is made from across Sagami Bay, between the trunks of cherry trees that dot the hills at Goten-yama above Shinagawa, the first post-station on the Tokaido Highway leading south out of Edo.
+Here samurai and ordinary townspeople alike picnic together under the cherry trees and rest at temporary tea stalls.
 Only a few pay attention to this extraordinary view.